ehsan18t/Currency-Converter/README.md

 	* and many more
 &nbsp;
 &nbsp;
-## Compile
+## Build instructions
-Simply compile 'MainMenu.c' with **CodeBlocks** or other IDE that has compiler, everything is already included.
+Simply compile **'MainMenu.c'** with **CodeBlocks** or other IDE that has compiler, everything is already included.

 **Or,** use GCC to use from CMD

-> gcc MainMenu.c -oYOUR-FILE-NAME
+    gcc MainMenu.c -oYOUR-FILE-NAME

 &nbsp;
 &nbsp;